ingo/ingo.github.io/_recipes/hot_smoked_salmon.md

 ---
 author: Unknown
 category: Entrees
-description: A flavorful smoked salmon recipe that brings out the natural richness of the fish with a hint of smoky goodness.
+description: This recipe produces beautifully flaky, succulent hot smoked salmon with a lovely hint of wood smoke flavor.
+Salmon fillets are cured in a brown sugar brine, then smoked over smoldering wood chips just until cooked through, without drying them out.
+The fish stays moist, with its natural oils and richness intensified by the smoke.
 image: hot_smoked_salmon.jpg
 size: Varies with fillet size
 time: 4-5 hours